adrianprzcb/adrianprzcb/README.md

 ## 👨‍💻 About Me

-I'm a **Software Developer focused primarily on Backend Engineering with Java and Spring Boot**.
+I'm a **Backend Developer focused on Java and Spring Boot**, with professional experience working on backend applications, REST APIs, microservices, business logic, database persistence and service integration.

-My professional work revolves around designing, implementing and maintaining backend applications, including **REST APIs, database persistence, business logic and microservice-based systems**.
+I have also worked with technologies such as **Apache Kafka, Redis, SQL, Oracle, Swagger/OpenAPI, Postman and Git**.

-Alongside backend development, I also build **native Android applications with Kotlin**, taking personal projects from the initial idea all the way to publication on Google Play.
+Alongside backend development, I build **native Android applications with Kotlin and Jetpack Compose**.
+I have developed more than 10 Android apps, with several of them published on Google Play.

-I enjoy working on projects where I can understand the whole system — not only writing code, but also thinking about **architecture, data modelling, API design, performance and maintainability**.

 ---